bert799/CodingInterviews/Final_Interview/index.md

 ### [Problem 146 from LeetCode](https://leetcode.com/problems/lru-cache/description/)

 # LRU Cache
-Design a class that functions like a [Least Recently Used (LRU) cache](https://en.wikipedia.org/wiki/Cache_replacement_policies#LRU) **which can work in any programming language**.
+Design a class that functions like a [Least Recently Used (LRU) cache](https://en.wikipedia.org/wiki/Cache_replacement_policies#LRU), **preferably which can work in any programming language**.
 A LRU is a type of Cache that, when full, discards the element that was utilized the longest time ago.
 In this problem assume that the cache's capacity is defined in it's initialization and that it should receive a key with its value.

-As a cache, it must have `put` and `get` functionality and both must at least have a time complexity of O(1) on average.
+As a cache, it must have `put` and `get` functionality and ideally both must have a time complexity of O(1) on average.

 * the `get` function should return the `value` of the `key` if it exists, otherwise return `-1`.